atoma-network/atoma-infer/README.md

 1. When building the project with NCCL support, ensure that the CUDA toolkit version is compatible with the NVIDIA driver version.
 You can check your CUDA version by running `nvcc --version`.
 2. Current flash-attention2 version is only compatible with sm_8x/sm_90 GPUs or newer.
+3. Nccl is currently not supported on Windows.

 ## Paged Attention